 Duke was born as Linwood Alton Dingley in 1910 in Portland, Maine, son of George Dingley and Louella “Lulu” Dingley.
 He was married once before, to Dorothy J. Edwards, in 1932.
 He lived with his first wife in Portland, Marine, before moving to California for his career.
 He and Dorothy divorced sometime in 1936/1937.
 Daly had a minor Hollywood career, appearing in the movie Swing Hotel as a band leader.

 They moved next door to John Payne’s house in Los Angeles, and Paula noted she was not ready to give up her career.
 Unfortunately, there was no honeymoon as Duke left his bride just days after the ceremony to go on tour – they would only be reunited during the Christmas holidays and take their honeymoon then.
 Th marriage continued in this vein for another year, with Duke constantly touring and Paula working in Los Angeles.
 Their opposing schedules left no room for a quality marital life.
 Since Duke was never home, at one point in 1940 Paula even left their marital home to live with her parents in their Beverly Hills home, along with her two sisters and brother-in-law.
 In December 1940, not surprisingly, they separated.
 Friends and family intervened, and they reunited in January 1941.
 From then on, the marriage went on smoothly.

 WW2 was raging by now, and young men either joined the army voluntarily or were drafted one by one.
 Paula’s husband, Duke, joined the Canadian RAF in late February 1942.

 Paula was active in Hollywood, doing radio shows and broadcasting Broadway and Hollywood chatter, partially to have something to do while her husband was away at war.
 She also occasionally went out casually with an old friend currently on a furlough, namely Jackie Cooper.
 A mean columnist criticized her for taking Jackie out when her husband was throwing bombs over Berlin.
-Instead of trying to understand that she in all probability tired to keep her mind off her husband’s status and in the process help a friend in need and give him some good time.
+Instead of trying to understand that she in all probability tired to keep her mind of her husband’s status and in the process help a friend in need and give him some good time.